Representation of General capabilities

 Personal and social capability occurs when responsible social and environmental actions and participation are promoted and this should be a logical outcome of many geographical investigations.

 Ethical understanding plays an important role in geographical inquiry.
 Students uncover and assess ethical considerations such as the links between human rights and responsibilities and the ways diverse perspectives, values and cultures impact on geographical issues.
-Through geographical inquiry students have opportunities to analyse, qualify and test their own attitudes, values and beliefs and explore how people’s knowledge, attitudes and values affect judgments, decisions and actions as they apply to their interactions with environments.
+Through geographical inquiry students have opportunities to analyse, qualify and test their own attitudes, values and beliefs and explore how people’s knowledge, attitudes and values affect judgements, decisions and actions as they apply to their interactions with environments.
 They become aware of the need for social responsibility when confronted with alternative opinions and when seeking to resolve problems.
 Students apply ethical standards to guide their use of digital representations of phenomena and statistics associated with biophysical and environmental factors and relationships.

 Students deepen their intercultural understanding as they examine geographical issues in a broad range of cultural contexts.
 This involves students in developing their understanding of the complexity and diversity of the world’s cultures and evaluating alternative responses to the world’s environments and challenges.
 It enables students to find interconnections and sustainable solutions in an internationally integrated world, and consider the implications of their responses from different cultural responses.